 11:00 Parallel Sessions 3

-Natural capital and storytelling - This session will investigate innovative ways to communicate the concept of natural capital to the public.
+Natural capital and storytelling - This session will investigate innovative ways to communicate the concept of natural capital by engaging decision makers from a wide range of sectors with a particular focus on our experience with business, linking with Smart Economic Growth.

 Host: Natural Capital Committee.